 One of the first steps in devising a property distribution agreement is determining what exactly constitutes the marital property.
 Under Pennsylvania law, marital property includes nearly anything acquired during the course of the marriage, such as houses, cars, furniture, bank accounts and debt.
 In most states, marital property does not include assets acquired before the marriage or inheritances or gifts received by one spouse during the marriage.
 However, Pennsylvania is different from other states in that marital property also includes any increases in value during the marriage of property acquired prior to the marriage and assets or property that was inherited by or gifted to one spouse.

 Debts acquired before a marriage are not considered marital property, but debts incurred during the marriage are distributed between the spouses.
 Marital portions of a defined benefit retirement plan are also included in the court’s determination of asset distribution.
 Certain veteran benefits are exempt from attachment or levy.
-An experienced Chester County family law attorney can explain how Pennsylvania law affects your separate and marital property after your divorce.
+An experienced West Chester family law attorney can explain how Pennsylvania law affects your separate and marital property after your divorce.

 When the court devises an equitable distribution of assets agreement, the factors considered include: